Adult Krav Maga

 In the late summer of 2011, I returned to Canada.
 I felt that this was my home and where I had to be.
 I immediately started training Krav Maga again with my former colleagues and IKMF Master level 3 Marcus Torgerson.
 In order to improve my combat skills since my return, At this time I also started my BJJ Journey.

 My regular training in BJJ originally started under team Megaton Black belt Trevor Clarkson, but when I started teaching Krav out of Budo Mixed Martial arts I made the switch.
 Originally under multi-time world champion Scott Boudreau, Under West Coast BJJ founder Don Whitefield (Black Belt under De La Riva).
-Now I train regularly under the now owner Black Belt Mike Hanson also a WCBJJ Black Belt.
+Now I train regularly under the now owner, and 1st degree Black Belt Mike Hanson also a WCBJJ Black Belt.
 I have also trained via seminar or school visits the likes of Luanna Alzuguir, Lucas Lepri, Megaton, Michael Langhi, Bernardo Fario, Marcelo Garica, Bruno Malfancini, Robert Drysdale, Julio Cesar Pereira, Andre, and Angelica Galvao, The Mendez, Brothers, and locals Rob Biernacki and Matt Kwan.

 In addition, I have dabbled in Boxing, Kyokushin Karate, Arnis, Kickboxing, JKD, and knife fighting under various individuals of different backgrounds and lineages.

 No matter what martial arts I have learned I have always found that Krav Maga is by far the simplest and easiest and most effective system.
 Other systems take years to be able to actually use in self-defense situations while Krav Maga takes months.
 Without a doubt, it is the most effective form of self-defense on the planet.

 I hope to see you in our classes and look forward to helping you develop confidence and learn the art of self-defense.